nvbn/nvbn.github.io/_posts/2014-10-27-google-glass-in-scala.md

 ...
 ```

-And simple solution &mdash; change my proguard config to:
+And the simple solution &mdash; change my proguard config to:

 ```
 -dontoptimize